 Take the Quiz: http://profitablemusician.com/quiz

 On this episode, we are talking about what money-making offers you can offer to expand your business as a musician, music coach or music teacher.
 We are talking about 4 different possible offers to add to your business and describing them at length to let you know which is right for you.
-To help you find out what this offer is, what is right for you and next steps, take the quiz at www.profitablemusician.com/quiz.
+To help you find out what money-making offer is, what is right for you and next steps, take the quiz at www.profitablemusician.com/quiz.

 If you feel that your income streams has been unstable lately, adding another stream of income will make you feel stabilized and strong in your business.
 In 2020, the big word everyone was saying is pivot.
 Everyone was pushing memberships last year.
 Now, we’re out of the initial need for change.
 While there’s still the movement of things online, there are still a lot of ways you can navigate this.
 You can opt not to be reactive and be proactive.
 Analyze what works best for you — your interests, your personality, where you’re at in business, your goals.
 What works for another may not be the right thing for you.
 The quiz gives you a headstart to help you analyze how you work.
 Between Katie and I, my membership thrives while she is better at selling high-ticket courses.
 You can take the quiz at katiezaccardi.com/quiz or profitablemusician.com/quiz.